trilitech/zenbox-local/README.md

 1. Go to Settings -> Docker Engine -> add `"insecure-registries": ["<IP address of the local registry>:5001"]` to the JSON.
 This is to allow the local registry to be used.

+1. Clone this repository and cd into it

 1. Run start script

 ```sh